About Weston Foods Us, Inc.

 George Weston serves retail customers through some 2,400 grocery stores, markets, and drug stores across Canada.
 Its Weston Foods segment serves retail and wholesale customers.

-Cash at the end of fiscal 2018 was C$2 billion, an increase of C$474 million from the prior year.
-Cash from operations contributed C$3.4 billion to the coffers, while investing activities used C$1.1 billion, mainly for capital expenditures.
-Financing activities used another nearly C$1.9 billion for interest and long-term debt paid as well as company stock purchases.
+Cash at the end of fiscal 2019 was $1.8 billion, an increase of $313 million from the prior year.
+Cash from operations contributed $4.6 billion to the coffers, while investing activities used $1.1 billion, primarily due to acquisition of CREIT.
+Financing activities used another $2.8 billion for higher net repayments of long term debt and short term debt, partially offset by proceeds received from Choice Properties' portfolio transaction, issuances of Choice Properties units and lower repurchases of Loblaw's common shares.

 A baker's apprentice, George Weston began delivering bread in Toronto with a single horse in 1882.
 He added the Model Bakery in 1896 and began making cookies and biscuits in 1908.